webpack/webpack.js.org/content/api/loaders.md

 };
 ```

-T> It’s recommended to give an asynchronous loader a fall back to synchronous mode.
-This isn’t required for webpack, but allows to run the loader sync using [enhanced-require](http://github.com/webpack/enhanced-resolve).
+T> It’s recommended to give an asynchronous loader a fall-back to synchronous mode.
+This isn’t required for webpack, but allows the loader to run  synchronously using [enhanced-require](http://github.com/webpack/enhanced-resolve).

 ### "Raw" Loader

-By default the resource file is treated as utf-8 string and passed as String to the loader.
+By default, the resource file is treated as utf-8 string and passed as String to the loader.
 By setting raw to true the loader is passed the raw `Buffer`.
 Every loader is allowed to deliver its result as `String` or as `Buffer`.
 The compiler converts them between loaders.

 **raw-loader.js**